Mandelbrot Sets Generated from the Riemann Zeta Function

 zk+1 = zk2 + c

-Based on Costas Simeonidis’s GPL‑licensed Mandelbrot viewer, we modified the code and added animation.
-Although interior points are normally black, we color them here according to their complex value.
+Starting from Costas Simeonidis's GPL-licensed Mandelbrot viewer, I modified the code and added animation.
+Points inside the set are usually shown in black, but here they are colored according to their complex values.

 Full Mandelbrot View